Business Management

 Learning Outcomes:

-Upon completing this course, students possess a deepened understanding of the mar-kets as economic, political, social and cultural arenas and of how internationalization and globalization trends are reflected in the institutional, structural and cultural foundations of these economic fields.
-Drawing on this knowledge base, students learn about and discuss market entry strategies, and derive implementation criteria.
-Through an application-oriented analysis, students gain insights to the multidimensional uncertainties of market entry strategies and thus acquire the competency to systematically interpret and assess structures and causalities.
+Upon completing this course, alumni possess a deepened understanding of the mar-kets as economic, political, social and cultural arenas and of how internationalization and globalization trends are reflected in the institutional, structural and cultural foundations of these economic fields.
+Drawing on this knowledge base, alumni learn about and discuss market entry strategies, and derive implementation criteria.
+Through an application-oriented analysis, alumni gain insights to the multidimensional uncertainties of market entry strategies and thus acquire the competency to systematically interpret and assess structures and causalities.

 Superior module: